Frequently Asked Questions

 and often misunderstood relationship with the United States.
 When Columbus set

-foot on Puerto Rico in 1943 the island became a part of the Spanish empire.
+foot on Puerto Rico in 1493 the island became part of the Spanish empire.
 The

 Spanish conquistadores quickly enslaved the indigenous population who were nearly